Child Abuse Prevention Training

 - This link provides access to a YouTube production that also provides additional information with regards to content and MyScouting registration for the course completion quiz.

-The video and set of accompanying materials is designed for Christian communities with mission programs.
-However, the materials covered in the Child Protection Training Video are primarily secular, very clear and easily applicable to any program or setting with children.
+The free video and set of accompanying materials is designed for Christian communities with mission programs.
+However, the materials covered in the Child Protection Training Video are generally secular, very clear and easily applicable to any program or setting with children.
 Materials provided include a Leader's Guide, a Learner's Guide, Answers to Learner's Guide Questions, a scenario based Discussion Guide and the Suggested Responses in those situations.
 This is designed to be viewed as a group training so there is no online proof of completion.
-Your organization may choose to create an affadavit of volunteer completion, such as the Pine Terrace Baptist Church provides in their extensive Child Protection Policy and Training materials.
+Your organization may choose to create an affidavit of volunteer completion, such as the Pine Terrace Baptist Church provides in their extensive Child Protection Policy and Training materials.
 They also link to Protect My Ministry, who offers fee-based Child Safety Training in an online course.

 Additional Training and Policy Development Resources

-The San Mateo County Child Abuse Council
+San Mateo County Child Abuse Council (CAPC)

 Provides leadership to prevent child abuse by advocating and coordinating resources and raising community awareness through education and training.